A woman writing notes, or a letter, on an iPad with an Apple Pencil

 14. In reality there are very few legal protections for people.
 The laws exist for sure.
 But if someone or a company breaks the law - “what are you gonna do?”
 Lawyers are very expensive and justice is deeply inaccessible - by design.

-15. Only one company in your career will give access to the proper tools and value the time to test with screen readers.
+15. Only one company in your career will give you access to the proper tools and value the time to test with screen readers.
 One.

 16. You will believe this is deeply valuable, technical work however many companies will not.
 You will see some roles that expect one person to perform the work of an entire team.
 Mainly as it’s just a risk mitigation piece, to show in a legal document someone was hired.